mhamroz/terraform-bootcamp/labs/lab1/README.md

 - `variables.tf` - contains declarations of variables used in main.tf
 - `outputs.tf` - contains outputs from the resources created in main.tf
 - `versions.tf` - contains version requirements for Terraform and providers
-- `terraform.tfvars` - containse variable values that are declared inf variables.tf file
+- `terraform.tfvars` - contains variable values that are declared inf variables.tf file

 Let's create Loopback interfaces on 2 leaf switches using file stucture mentined above and following details: